open-telemetry/opentelemetry-specification/specification/metrics/api.md

 associated `Meter` instance.  `Meter` implementations MUST return an error when multiple instruments are registered by the same name.

+TODO: [The following paragraph is a placeholder for a more-detailed document that is needed.](https://github.com/open-telemetry/opentelemetry-specification/issues/600)

 Metric instrument names SHOULD be semantically meaningful, independent of the originating Meter name.
 For example, when instrumenting an http server library, "latency" is not an appropriate instrument name,